What Is a CIP Code? CIP 2020 Structure, IPEDS Reporting, and Workforce Links

 - What does a CIP code represent?

-A CIP code represents an instructional program or field of study, standardized for reporting and analysis across institutions and datasets. - What CIP version is used for 2026 reporting?
+A CIP code represents an instructional program or field of study standardized for reporting and comparison across institutions and datasets. - What CIP version is current for 2026?

-No. CIP classifies programs of study; SOC classifies occupations.
-They are commonly linked for workforce analysis. - How is CIP used for STEM eligibility?
+No. CIP classifies programs of study, while SOC classifies occupations.
+They are often used together, but they are not the same system. - How is CIP used for STEM eligibility?